MightyHanson/sentiment_engine/README.md

 # sentiment_engine
 This project is driven by my curiosity.
 I love the market and I am eager to extract the emotion from the latest news and articles.
 Lets see what I can do.

+Development Timeline:

+V0: Aug 2023 - Prototype with the model
+V1: May 2024 - Maintance the scraper with the latest structure

 # Introduction